 How to Print Bold Text in Python

-Here are five ways to print bold text in Python.
+Here are five ways to print bold text in Python:

 1. Using ANSI escape

-2. Using the termcolor
+2. Using termcolor module

-4. Using the Colorama package
+4. Using Colorama package

 5. Using Prompt_toolkit package